Audrina Patridge Reflects On 'Love, Positivity, And Forgiveness' Following A Turbulent Year

 “Their relationship has been tumultuous from the beginning… They have a kid together and wanted to make it work for her [Kirra Max].”

 Heidi Montag and Spencer Pratt welcomed their son into the world at the end of 2017.
 Montag and Pratt previously spoke about potential play dates with The Hills co-stars and their little ones.
-The play dates are more of a reality now that Audrina’s daughter just turned 1-years-old.
+The play dates are more of a reality now that Audrina’s daughter just turned one-year-old.
 WhitneyPort is now the proud mom to Sonny Rosenman, and Lauren Conrad also gave birth to her first child, Liam.
-Kristin Cavallari has three little ones of her own: a son Camden, 4, and Jaxon, 3, as well as a daughter named Saylor, who is 1-years-old.
+Kristin Cavallari has three little ones of her own: a son Camden, four, and Jaxon, three, as well as a daughter named Saylor, who is one-year-old.